 Public safety systems can communicate across networks today, but only with coordination.
 Such communications are currently accomplished by use of the dispatch operator and console cross-patch, or by bringing separate patch panel equipment to the field site, and attempting to connect to one of each kind of the field radio.
 This technique does not provide the sophisticated policing of priority-of-service rules required in multi-agency and multi-jurisdiction emergency situations.
 SDR technology in portable/mobile radios will be a prime enabler of more efficient and reliable cross-network communications in such situations.
 When fully implemented, SDR can lower total cost of ownership of public-safety wireless communications while also improving system responsiveness to interoperability issues.

 An aspect of SDR that is important to PPDR interoperability is the SDR-enabled flexibility to allow operation with multiple air interfaces as was described in sections above.
-The software in an SDR portable allows the user to easily select the RF band, air interface, and group affiliation.
+The software in an SDR portable allows the user to more quickly engage the RF band, air interface, and group affiliation.
 It presents these selections to the user in terms that can be easily understood.
 The benefit of SDR technology is increased when portable/mobile SDR equipment is used with an SDR enabled system employing a cross-networking interface.
 The SDR-enabled infrastructure brings all of the participants of the group into the call when this is desired, regardless of the location, system, RF band, or air interface they are using.

 Using SDR technology, public safety agencies can effectively achieve interoperable communications across a broad range of systems operating in different frequency bands and with different technologies.
 This challenge and approaches for addressing it are being pursued internationally.
 SDR technology provides the potential for operation/interoperability across multiple radio interface standards and bands of operation.
 This would enable interoperability among public safety agencies on multiple air interfaces, overlaying existing systems without disruption, upgrading legacy systems, including possible transition from one radio interface to another, and the easy selection of RF band, air interface, and group affiliation by users of portable SDR equipment.